dmcarrington/nostr-mcp-server/README.md

 You can also specify the number of notes or zaps to fetch:

 - "Show me the latest 20 notes from npub1qny3tkh0acurzla8x3zy4nhrjz5zd8ne6dvrjehx9n9hr3lnj08qwuzwc8"

+For anonymous zaps, you can include optional comments and specify the target type:

+- "Send an anonymous zap of 500 sats to note1abcdef... with the comment 'Great post!'"
+- "Send 1000 sats anonymously to nevent1qys... using relay wss://relay.damus.io"

 For zap queries, you can enable extra validation and debugging: